Position/Title: Advocacy and Community Organizing Manager

 - Familiarity with Microsoft Office Suite including Word, Excel, PowerPoint, and Outlook

 - Hours of Work: This position is full-time, 40 hours a week.
 Work will generally be completed Monday-Friday, between 9am-5:30pm, with some evenings and weekends required

 - Location: Work will be performed out in the community and at Growing Home offices.

 Salary and Benefits:

-- Health and life insurance
+- Health insurance

 - Employee wellness program

 Please send a resume and cover letter to email@example.com with Growing Home Advocacy and Community Organizing Manager in the subject line.